Nurassyl-lab/Federated-Heterogeneous-CSI-Estimations/README.md

 # Introduction
 ---
 Implementation of **Federated Learning** (a.k.a collaborative learning) for **CSI data** transmission between UE (user equipment) and BS (base station).
-**Federated learning** is a subpart of AI and Machine learning where the **Central model** (also refered as server model) is trained/improved using local (decentralized models) "user" models.
+**Federated learning** is a subpart of AI and Machine learning where the **Central model** (also refered as server model) is trained/improved using local (decentralized models) `user` models.
 Several implementations of Fed. learning is Amazon Alexa, Apple Siri, Google Keyboard and etc.

 # CSI dataset
 ---